A Loch Ness and Caledonian Canal Boat Cruise

 Terms and Conditions in regards to mobility, luggage, cancellation etc.

-Day Day 2 - April 5th - This morning we will take in some of the Perthshire Highlands taking us through my most favorite Glen in all of Scotland, Glen Lyon.
-On the way, we will stop in Fortingall to see the Fortingall Yew standing next to the wee church there.
+Day Day 2 - April 5th - This morning we will take in some of the Perthshire Highlands with a stop in Fortingall to see the Fortingall Yew standing next to the wee church there.
 The yew tree which grows there has been estimated to be 5,000 years old and is the oldest living organism in Britain and possibly the world.
 The churchyard also has grave slabs and incised crosses that are hundreds of years old.
-The drive through Glen Lyon is mystical and magical with wee villages and breathtaking scenery around every turn.
-We will take a short side journey to Killin for lunch and to see the Falls of Dochart which although not the greatest fall in Scotland they are some of the most scenic as the cascade through the River Dochart.
-Our journey then take us the full length of Loch Tay which its spectacular viewpoints and wee villages that will take us on a loop and to the lovely village of Aberfeldy.
+We will take in the lovely village of Aberfeldy and then to Crieff where we will stop for Afternoon Tea after exploring this wee town known as the birthplace of Scottish actor Ewen McGregor.
+We then drive through Comrie to St Fillans which is situated spectacularly on Loch Earn.
+We will continue along the whole length of the loch all the way to the end where we find Lochearnhead.
+We then continue our scenic drive that will eventually take us to Killin to see the Falls of Dochart, which although not the greatest falls in Scotland they are some of the most scenic as the cascade through the River Dochart.
+It is always a favourite stop with our groups and we will take it all in.
+Our journey then takes us the full length of Loch Tay which its spectacular viewpoints and wee villages and back to our lovely home on the Loch.
 This evening we gather for dinner and then a Session of Whisky Tasting.
 Dinner and Overnight Loch Tay.
 (B,L,D)

 Day 3 - April 6th - This morning we make our way to Blair Atholl to visit Blair Castle, ancestral home of the Dukes of Atholl.
 Blair Castle is set in extensive parklands, including the recently restored Hercules Garden and Diana's Grove, and with 725 years of history and over 30 rooms open to the public, an absolute delight to explore!
 We will have a guided tour of the castle and then you will have some time on your own in the castle and on the grounds.
 Just a few minutes away from the castle we find the House of Bruar, the home of Scottish Country Clothing.
 We will have lunch here before taking in the Traditional Heritage Tweeds and Fine Cashmere coats stand alongside the latest cutting-edge offerings from Barbour, Musto and Aigle in the clothing halls and their Knitwear Hall, which is home to the widest selection of pure cashmere in the UK.
 Nowhere else will you find such a rich selection of premium materials in both traditional Scottish and excitingly contemporary styles.
 You can also find the Finest Country Fayre of Traditional Scottish Food and Drink in the Food Halls and Delicatessen.
 Then back home for dinner followed by a Musical Evening.
 Dinner and Overnight Loch Tay.
 (B,L,D)